Non Harassment/Non Discrimination Policy (includes Sexual Harassment Prevention Policy)

 New York State Division of Human Rights (DHR)

 The Human Rights Law (HRL) codified as N.Y.
 Executive Law, art.
-15, § 290 et seq., applies to employers in New York State regarding harassment, and protects employees, paid or unpaid interns and non-employees, regardless of immigration status.
-A complaint alleging violation of the Human Rights Law may be filed either with DHR or in New York State Supreme Court.
+15, § 290 et seq., applies to employers in New York State and protects employees and covered individuals, regardless of immigration status.
+A complaint alleging violation of the Human Rights Law may be filed either with DHR or in the New York State Supreme Court.

-Sexual harassment complaints may be filed with the DHR any time within three years of the harassment.
-All other harassment complaints may be filed with the DHR any time within one year of the harassment.
-If an individual did not file at DHR, they can sue directly in state court under the HRL, within three years of the alleged discrimination.
+Complaints of sexual harassment and discrimination may be filed with the DHR any time within three years of the harassment.
+If an individual does not file a complaint with the DHR, they can sue directly in state court under the HRL, within three years of the alleged harassment or discrimination.
 An individual may not file with DHR if they have already filed an HRL complaint in state court.

 Complaining internally to Warsaw Public Library does not extend the time to file with DHR or in court.
-The one to three years is counted from the date of the most recent incident of harassment.
+The three years are counted from the date of the most recent incident of harassment or discrimination.

 An attorney is not needed to file a complaint with DHR, and there is no cost to file with DHR.

-DHR will investigate the complaint and determine whether there is probable cause to believe that harassment/discrimination has occurred.
-Probable cause cases are forwarded to a public hearing before an administrative law judge.
-If harassment/discrimination is found after a hearing, DHR has the power to award relief, which varies but may include requiring the employer to take action to stop the harassment, or redress the damage caused, including paying monetary damages, attorney’s fees, and civil fines.
+DHR will investigate the complaint and determine whether there is probable cause to believe that harassment or discrimination has occurred.
+Probable cause cases receive a public hearing before an administrative law judge.
+If harassment or discrimination is found at the hearing, DHR has the power to award relief, which varies but may include requiring the employer to take action to stop the harassment, or redress the damage caused, including paying monetary damages, punitive damages, attorney’s fees and civil fines.

 DHR’s main office contact information is: NYS Division of Human Rights, One Fordham Plaza, Fourth Floor, Bronx, New York 10458, (718) 741-8400, www.dhr.ny.gov.

-Contact DHR at (888) 392-3644 or visit dhr.ny.gov/complaint for more information about filing a complaint.
-The website has a complaint form that can be downloaded, filled out, notarized, and mailed to DHR.
+Go to dhr.ny.gov/complaint for more information about filing a complaint.
+The website has a digital complaint process that can be completed on your computer or mobile device, in addition to, a complaint form that can be downloaded, filled out and mailed to DHR as well as a form that can be submitted online.
 The website also contains contact information for DHR’s regional offices across New York State.

-The DHR also maintains a toll-free hotline that provides counseling and accepts complaints regarding workplace sexual harassment.
-This hotline can be reached at
+The DHR also maintains a toll-free hotline that accepts complaints and provides limited assistance and counseling regarding workplace sexual harassment.
+This hotline can be reached at 1-800- HARASS3.

 United States Equal Employment Opportunity Commission (EEOC)